A primer on optimal transport for causal inference with observational data: Introduction

 This review therefore has several goals. \begin{enumerate} \item One goal is to illustrate that not just the methods, but actually the models and assumptions in the literature on identifying causal effects with observational data are implicitly based on optimal transportation.
 Moreover, I aim to provide a common ground to use optimal transport as a paradigm to connect different areas from econometrics, statistics, machine learning, and artificial intelligence that---knowingly or unknowingly---use optimal transportation in the causal argumentation.
 This seems useful, because in recent years, there has been an increase in articles explicitly using optimal transportation methods to do causal inference, and many of these approaches \citep[e.g.][]{lin2023causal} do not reference existing related results \citep[e.g.][]{athey2006identification, imbens2007nonadditive}. \item This review first and foremost focuses on \emph{identification} in causal inference with observational data.
 Identification arguments are of paramount importance in causal inference and precede estimation and inference: researchers need to show that they are actually able to obtain the correct effect in the population before focusing on estimating it.
 This makes causal inference significantly more complicated than prediction, because the observable distributions in general do not provide correct estimates---unobservable confounders bias estimation results, and one needs special tools to circumvent the resulting endogeneity issues, some of which I outline in this review. \item A third goal is to show how optimal transport can be used to enhance, augment, and generalize many of the existing linear regression methods, in particular when it comes to the identification of heterogeneous effects \citep{heckman1997making}, or identifying effects on entire systems \citep{gunsilius2023distributional}.
 The key is to generalize the assumptions and models from the literature to more general settings. \item Finally, I attempt to point out some open problems and potentially new connections in this quickly expanding area.
-For instance, I show how realizing that the influential control variable approach \citep{imbens2009identification} is based on optimal transportation allows to straightforwardly generalize it to make it vastly more applicable in practical settings.
-As another example, I provide a connection between partial identification in instrumental variable models and optimal transport problems on path space. \end{enumerate} Of course, this overview is necessarily biased towards my own area of research, but I made every effort to provide a general overview, trying to connect existing results from diverse areas.
+For instance, I show how realizing that the influential control variable approach \citep{imbens2009identification} is based on optimal transportation allows one to straightforwardly generalize it to make it vastly more applicable in practical settings.
+As another example, I provide a connection between partial identification in instrumental variable models and optimal transport problems on path space.This approach has the potential to become a fundamental framework for talking about causal identification.
+In addition, it showcases how optimal transportation can serve as a bridge between causal inference and statistical physics, allowing for potentially fruitful cross-pollination of these two fields (see also the connection between partial identification of causal effects and Bell's inequality in \cite{pearl1995testability} and \cite{gunsilius2021nontestability}.) \end{enumerate} This overview is necessarily biased towards my own area of research, but I made every effort to provide a general overview, trying to connect existing results from diverse areas.